Georgios Papandreou: Liberation of Greece and the Dekemvrianá events

 After the evacuation of Greece by the Axis powers, he entered Athens (October 1944) as Prime Minister of the Greek government-in-exile with some units of the Greek Army and the allied British.
-During the same month, he became Prime Minister in the Greek Government of National Unity, which had succeeded the Greek government-in-exile.
+During the same month, he became prime minister in the Greek Government of National Unity, which had succeeded the Greek government-in-exile.
 He tried to normalise the highly polarised situation between the EAM and non-EAM forces, collaborating mainly with Lieutenant-General Sir Ronald Scobie, who was, after the Caserta agreement, responsible for all the Allied forces.

 Although he resigned in 1945, after the Dekemvriana events, he continued to hold high office.
 From 1946–1952 he served as labour minister, supplies minister, education minister, finance minister and public order minister.
 In 1950–1952, he was also deputy prime minister.

 The 1952–1961 period was a very difficult one for Papandreou.
 The liberal political forces in the Kingdom of Greece were gravely weakened by internal disputes and suffered electoral defeat from the conservatives.
 Papandreou continuously accused Sofoklis Venizelos for these maladies, considering his leadership dour and uninspiring.

 Founder of the Centre Union and later confrontation with the Palace

 In 1961, Papandreou revived Greek liberalism by founding the Centre Union Party, a confederation of old liberal Venizelists, social democrats and dissatisfied conservatives.
 After the elections of "violence and fraud" of 1961, Papandreou declared a "Relentless Struggle" against the right-wing ERE and the "parakrátos" (deep state) of the right.

 Finally, his party won the elections of November 1963 and those of 1964, the second with a landslide majority.
 His progressive policies as premier aroused much opposition in conservative circles, as did the prominent role played by his son Andreas Papandreou, whose policies were seen as being considerably left of center.
-Andreas disagreed with his father on many important issues, and developed a network of political organizations, the Democratic Leagues (Dimokratikoi Syndesmoi) to lobby for more progressive policies.
-He also managed to take control of the Center Union's youth organization, EDIN.
+Andreas disagreed with his father on many important issues, and developed a network of political organizations, the "Democratic Leagues" (Dimokratikoi Syndesmoi) to lobby for more progressive policies.
+He also managed to take control of the Center Union's youth organization.

 Papandreou had opposed the Zürich and London Agreement, which led to the foundation of the Republic of Cyprus.
 Following clashes between the Greek and Turkish communities, his government sent a Greek army division to the island.

 King Constantine II openly opposed Papandreou's government, and there were frequent ultra-rightist plots in the Army, which destabilised the government.
-Finally, the King engineered a split in the Centre Union, and in July 1965, in a crisis known as the Apostasia or Iouliana, he dismissed the government following a dispute over control of the Ministry of Defence.
+Finally, the King engineered a split in the Centre Union, and in July 1965, in a crisis known as Iouliana, he dismissed the government following a dispute over control of the Ministry of Defence.

 After the April 1967 military coup by the Colonels' junta led by George Papadopoulos, Papandreou was arrested.
 Papandreou died under house arrest in November 1968.
 His funeral became the occasion for a massive anti-dictatorship demonstration.
 He is interred at the First Cemetery of Athens, alongside his son Andreas.